-When it comes to work life balance and being family friendly, employers prove themselves on Halloween night.
+When it comes to being family friendly, employers prove themselves on Halloween night.
 I brought back this blog post from the past that reflects my thoughts on this important day for working parents.

 If you're a working parent, chances are high you are nervous right about now.
 You are stressing over making it home in time to enjoy Halloween night with your kids.
 Any small obstacle to leaving your workplace at a decent hour becomes a giant source of frustration.